nasa/CTF/README.md

         * Add CCDD JSON Export Reader
     * Multi/Remote cFS Support
         * Allow the cFS Plugin to execute/manage multiple instances of cFS running on local or remote targets
-        * Remote Targets Support: SSH, SP0, Local (linux).
+        * Remote Targets Support: SSH, Local (linux).
 More targets can be added as needed.
     * Change command argument structure in test script JSON.
 Arguments are now encoded in the test script as a JSON dictionary.

 * Initial Plugin Implementations For
     * SSH Plugin
-    * SP0 Plugin
     * CCSDS Plugin

 * Re-haul CTF Editor to support generic CCSDS JSON Exports, and multi/remote cFS.